 According to the Architectural and Engineering Guidelines for Submission, Approval and Inspection of Occupancies Licensed by the Tennessee Department of Health,"Patient safety during construction/renovation of a facility is of highest priority, and is the responsibility of the facility."
 The Joint Commission (Accreditation Requirements EC.02.06.05) also requires hospitals to manage the "environment during demolition, renovation, or new construction to reduce risk to those in the organization."

-In order to manage these hazards at Vanderbilt, Environmental Health and Safety (VEHS), Facilities Management, Infection Control, and Space and Facilities Planning have developed a construction safety and oversight program.
+In order to manage these hazards at Vanderbilt, Environmental Health and Safety (OCRS), Facilities Management, Infection Prevention, and the Office of Planning, Design & Construction have developed a construction safety and oversight program.

 The primary protocols associated with this program are outlined in the following VUMC Policies: